techypoint/techypoint.github.io/_posts/docker/2020-09-15-docker-internal-working.md

 Lets see this with example -

-1. We will check whether nginx service process is running on our system or not.
+- We will check whether nginx service process is running on our system or not.
 {% highlight html %}{% raw %}
 varun@varun-ThinkPad-L490:~$ ps aux|grep nginx
 varun    12841  0.0  0.0   6360   848 pts/1    S+   16:14   0:00 grep --color=auto nginx
 No nginx service process is running on our system.
+{% endraw %}{% endhighlight %}
-2. After that, we will run a nginx container and this container automatically runs nginx service on startup.
+- After that, we will run a nginx container and this container automatically runs nginx service on startup.
 {% highlight html %}{% raw %}
 varun@varun-ThinkPad-L490:~$ sudo docker run -d nginx bc678607bf7c9af588dda37837dbc22e32ae8fbc158426b95a06d6648a8bbfa9
 {% endraw %}{% endhighlight %}
-3. Then we will check nginx service process running in a container(you need to install ps in docker) **command to install ps** - apt-get update && apt-get install procps
+- Then we will check nginx service process running in a container(you need to install ps in docker) **command to install ps** - apt-get update && apt-get install procps

 After installing, check nginx service process